 This work is one of our unframed De Stijl Prints.
 De Stijl can come as a giclée print.
 The giclée prints use only pigment archival inks and are printed on Hahnemühle 308 gsm 100% cotton archival rag.
 All giclée prints are made to order.
 Our giclée prints are archival quality and handled as an archival product.

 The giclée prints will always have a 2 cm white border for archival handling purposes.
 The 250g offset-lithographic prints (not giclée) come with no white border and artwork is designed edge to edge.
 The 20 inch, 16 inch & 12 inch sizes also come printed on 250 gsm FSC certified art paper.

 National & international shipping for all prints.
 Please allow 3-7 days for printing/processing and up to two weeks delivery.

 Imagery for after purchase (framed print) context only.
-All prints come unframed with no white border or mat.
+All prints come unframed.
 The images are to give an indication of the original design & what the prints look like framed and to give you ideas for framing options.